Erie County Court Records

 In-Person Requests

 The Clerk of Courts office at 323 Columbus Avenue, First Floor, is open Monday through Friday, 8:00 a.m. to 4:00 p.m.
-Visitors can request case file reviews by providing a case number or party name.
+Bring a case number or party name when you visit to request a case file review.
 Court costs for Common Pleas cases can also be paid online.

 Are Court Records Public in Erie County?

-Ohio has a strong tradition of open government records.
-Under Section 149.43 of the Ohio Revised Code, “public record” is defined broadly to include records maintained by any public office, including courts.
-This statute requires that public records be made available for inspection and copying within a reasonable time.
-Rule 45 of the Rules of Superintendence for the Courts of Ohio reinforces this principle by establishing a presumption of public access to court records and directing clerks to make records available both directly and remotely.
+Ohio has a strong tradition of open government.
+Under Section 149.43 of the Ohio Revised Code, the definition of a public record is broad — it covers records kept by any public office, including courts.
+The statute requires that public records be made available for inspection and copying within a reasonable time.
+Rule 45 of the Rules of Superintendence for the Courts of Ohio reinforces this by establishing a presumption of public access to court records and directing clerks to make records available both in person and remotely.

-Not all court documents are available for public viewing, however.
-The Ohio Revised Code and the Rules of Superintendence exempt several categories of records from public access:
+That said, not every court document is open to the public.
+The Ohio Revised Code and the Rules of Superintendence exclude several categories from public access:

-• Specific juvenile records governed by confidentiality rules
+- Certain juvenile records subject to confidentiality rules

-• Information that, if released, would infringe on an individual’s privacy rights or would not serve the public interest
+- Information whose release would infringe on an individual's privacy rights or would not serve the public interest

-Rule 44 of the Rules of Superintendence provides additional guidance on what constitutes a court record, including administrative documents.
-Anyone seeking records should be aware that the PIC System specifically excludes domestic relations case images, and certain sensitive case types may be restricted at the clerk’s discretion or by judicial order.
+Rule 44 of the Rules of Superintendence provides additional guidance on what qualifies as a court record, including administrative documents.
+If you are seeking records, note that the PIC System specifically excludes domestic relations case images, and certain sensitive case types may be restricted at the clerk's discretion or by judicial order.

 Erie County Criminal Court Records

-Criminal cases in Erie County are divided among several courts depending on the severity of the charge.
-Felonies are prosecuted in the General Division of the Court of Common Pleas, while misdemeanors fall under the jurisdiction of the municipal courts and the County Court at Law.
-Traffic infractions are handled at the municipal court level.
+Criminal cases in Erie County are split among several courts based on the severity of the charge.
+Felonies are prosecuted in the General Division of the Court of Common Pleas.
+Misdemeanors fall under the municipal courts and the County Court at Law, and traffic infractions are handled at the municipal court level.

 Searching Criminal Case Records

-Felony criminal records are maintained by the Clerk of Courts and searchable through the PIC System.
-Users should search using the case type filter for criminal cases, entering a name or case number.
-Records posted through the PIC System carry a minimum 24-hour delay from filing.
+Felony criminal records are kept by the Clerk of Courts and searchable through the PIC System.
+Use the case type filter for criminal cases, then enter a name or case number.
+Records posted through the PIC System reflect a minimum 24-hour delay from the time of filing.

-For misdemeanor and traffic cases, searches should be directed to the appropriate municipal court:
+For misdemeanor and traffic cases, direct your search to the appropriate municipal court:

 Erie County Municipal Court fee schedule for criminal/traffic matters: